Prince Sobur: Role of the heroine

 The female character of the Indian tale "The Princess who Got the Gift of Patience" can be considered a strong female character, with an active role in the story.
 In the same vein, Marilyn Jurich described the heroine of Prince Sabar as a trickster: she defies her father's system of values and beliefs, and offers him an honest opinion, despite being punished for it.
 She builds her own fortune and makes her own fate, just as she told her father.
 As the tale continues, she marries and heals her husband from an illness her sisters caused.

 Motifs

 These Indian tales contain the motif J1805.2.1, "Daughter says 'Sobur' ('Wait'); Father thinks it is a thing, finds Prince Sobur".
 The motif appears in tale type ATU 432, "The Prince as Bird", of the Aarne-Thompson-Uther Index.

+In some tales, the heroine passes by a King Lear-type judgement (Motif H592), indexed as its own tale type in the Indian Tale Catalogue, AT 923B, "The Princess Who Was Responsible for Her Own Fortune".

+The prince's appearance

 The tales also contain the motif D1425.3., "Magic fan summons prince for heroine".

-In some tales, the heroine passes by a King Lear-type judgement (Motif H592), indexed as its own tale type in the Indian Tale Catalogue, AT 923B, "The Princess Who Was Responsible for Her Own Fortune".
+According to scholar L. R. Heggade, in Konkani stories, the fan appears in a stone box, while in Kannada texts, the fan and the prince come from the wood.